thwill1000/mmbasic-sptools/README.md

     * Do not include comments in the transpiled output.

 * ```-s, --spacing=minimal|compact|generous```
-    * Controls output of spacing between tokens, see the description of the ```'!spacing``` directive for details:
+    * Control output of spacing between tokens, see the description of the ```'!spacing``` directive for details:
          * `minimal` (or 0)
          * `compact` (or 1)
          * `generous` (or 2)
     * The default is to use the existing spacing.

 * ```-v, --version```
-    * Displays version information and then exits.
+    * Display version information and then exit.

 ## Directives

 Directives can be added to the MMBasic code to control the behaviour of the transpiler:
 * They all begin ```'!``` with the leading single-quote meaning that the MMBasic interpreter will ignore them if the untranspiled code is ```RUN```.
 * They must be the first token on a line.
+* By convention if a file just contains directives, comments and #Include I give it the ".mbt" file-extension.
+    * This is not enforced and the transpiler does not care what file-extension its input or output file has.

 ### Directives that control formatting of transpiled code

-*Where present these directives override any formatting specified in the command-line options.*
+*Where present these directives override any formatting specified by the command-line options.*

 #### '!comments {on | off}